 Depending on where you’re hiking, hitting the trails on a busy weekend might feel more like a group nature walk than a wilderness adventure—meaning your pup will be exposed to all sorts of new humans and dogs.
 Even if you’re going to a less populated area, your pup will still experience a plethora of smells and stimuli that might tempt them to ignore even their most familiar commands.
 Taking some time to refresh your pup’s memory of directives and leash manners will help their good behavior transfer seamlessly to the trail.
 Whether they're an off-leash pro or you plan to keep them tethered to your side, making sure their basic commands and leash etiquette are top notch will keep you both stress-free in any hectic situation.

-3. Update Their Hardware
+3. Update Their ID tags

 Dog tags are something all owners hope they’ll never have to rely on, but making sure they’re up to date before a big adventure never hurts.
 Check not only that the phone number is current and legible, but also be sure the tag is soundly secured.
 Brush and branches can easily snag dangling hardware as your dog romps through, so securing dangling tags or upgrading to a contoured plate will ensure they’re readily identified no matter what they get in to.